Censor/WagnerFischerSwadesh/README.md

 # WagnerFischerSwadesh
-WagnerFischerSwadesh computes normalized Levenshtein distances I and II using the Wagner-Fischer algorithm.
+WagnerFischerSwadesh computes normalized Levenshtein distances I and II for Swadesh lists using the Wagner-Fischer algorithm.